Port Angeles Virtual Open House : ADA Transition Plan

 Both the Self-Evaluation and the Transition Plan are required elements of the federally mandated ADA Title II, which requires that government agencies provide equal access to programs and services they offer.
 While the ADA applies to all aspects of government services, this Plan focuses exclusively on the public right-of-way which includes sidewalks, curb ramps, pedestrian crossings and pedestrian push buttons.
 The Self-Evaluation will inform the development of a transition plan to prioritize and schedule the removal of barriers identified during the self-evaluation process.

 The City of Port Angeles assures full compliance with Title VI of the Civil Rights Act of 1964 by prohibiting discrimination against any person on the basis of race, color, national origin, and sex in provisions of benefits and services resulting from programs and activities.
 For more information, contact email@example.com

 For more information please visit: Title VI Program.

-Soon the City of Port Angeles will start its ADA Transition Plan project.
 The Americans with Disabilities Act (ADA) requires that public agencies with jurisdiction over sidewalks, curb ramps, and/or other areas meant for public use develop a Transition Plan to make their facilities meet accessibility standards.
 The Transition Planning process will focus on facilities within the public right-of-way and will start with a self-evaluation.
-This means the City will take measurements of sidewalks, curb ramps, and other features in the public right-of-way so that accessibility can be determined and incorporated in the plan.
-Staff will be out soon collecting and recording data for the self-assessment.
-The data collectors will be wearing high-visibility vests, backpacks, and will be using tools to measure the width and slope of sidewalks, curb ramps, and other features within the public right-of-way.
-They will begin work the week of November 2 and will be out in the field approximately 6 weeks.
+This means the City took measurements of sidewalks, curb ramps, and other features in the public right-of-way so that accessibility can be determined and incorporated in the plan.
+Staff collected and recorded data for the self-assessment throughout November and December 2020.
+The data collectors wore high-visibility vests, backpacks, and used tools to measure the width and slope of sidewalks, curb ramps, and other features within the public right-of-way.